sukritishah15/DS-Algo-Point/.github/pull_request_template.md

-## Have you read the Contributing Guidelines?
+## Have you read the Contribution Guidelines?

 (Write your answer here.)